 Jenny Brown (literary agent

 The six shortlisted authors will be invited to meet literary agents and editors at a special networking event in London.

 Closing date: 22 September 2014

-Please note: To constitute a novel, your book must total at least 50,000 words.
+Please note: To constitute a full length memoir, it must total at least 50,000 words.

 Please make sure you read the competition rules before entering.

 Mslexia Novel Competition 2013 - Winner Announced!